 (a) In order to facilitate Enron's posting of prices on the Sponsor Platform and to ensure that the conditions set forth in Section 5 may be satisfied in connection with Proposed Transactions, the parties will provide the Interfaces described in Exhibits A through G, which schedules specify the party responsible for specifying, developing and maintaining such Interfaces.

-(b) Sponsor’s right to post Enron’s prices on the Sponsor Platform is not assignable and may not be delegated, and Sponsor may not republish, retransmit or redistribute Enron's prices without Enron’s prior consent; provided, however, that (i) Sponsor may provide composite non-transactable electronic data feeds to third parties other than Participants provided that price data from at least six market participants other than Enron are included in such data and the price data feed does not identify any prices included therein as Enron's prices; (ii) Sponsor may provide composite electronic data feeds that include Enron’s prices, but do not identify such prices as Enron's prices, to Participants for the sole purpose of permitting such Participants to enhance their trading capabilities on Sponsor’s Platform; and (iii) in either case, Sponsor, Participants and third parties enter into agreements contemplated by Section 11(b).
+(b) Sponsor’s right to post Enron’s prices on the Sponsor Platform is not assignable and may not be delegated, and Sponsor may not republish, retransmit or redistribute Enron's prices without Enron’s prior consent; provided, however, that (i) Sponsor may provide composite non-transactable electronic data feeds to third parties other than Participants provided that price data from at least four market participants other than Enron are included in such data for each product for which such price data feed is provided and the price data feed does not identify any prices included therein as Enron's prices; (ii) Sponsor may provide composite electronic data feeds that include Enron’s prices, but do not identify such prices as Enron's prices, to Participants for the sole purpose of permitting such Participants to enhance their trading capabilities on Sponsor’s Platform; and (iii) in either case, Sponsor, Participants and third parties enter into agreements contemplated by Section 12(b).

 (c) Each Interface shall be designed, developed and established so as to ensure, to Enron's satisfaction, adequate security of Enron's information maintained in Sponsor's and Enron's Platform and transmitted over the Interfaces.